Enzo Prono

-Enzo Prono (born 27 June 1991) is a retired Paraguayan footballer who last played for Alebrijes de Oaxaca, as a striker.
+Enzo Enrico Prono Zelaya (born 27 June 1991) is a Paraguayan former footballer who played as a striker.

 Career

 Early career

 Born in Asunción, Prono started his career with lowly Fernando de la Mora and subsequently joined Libertad, playing there until 2010.
 After one year with Libertad he moved to Europe, and had trials with Italian and Belgian clubs.

 Sol de America

 In 2011, Prono returned to his native country and joined Club Sol de América.
 He made his debut on 24 April, coming on as a late substitute in a 0–2 loss at Olimpia.
 He scored his first professional goal on 20 August, netting his side's only of a draw at Tacuary.
 He was an ever-present figure during the campaign, as Sol de America narrowly avoided relegation.

 Olimpia

 On 12 January 2013, Prono joined Club Olimpia in a one-year loan deal with a buyout clause.